mahamshahid18/nodes-drag-and-drop-playground/README.md

 * Run `npm run build` to build production ready bundle of the app

 ## Limitations
-* The pipeline design area has hardcoded amount of nodes.
+* The workspace has hardcoded amount of nodes.
 New nodes cannot be added
 * The methods which check for connection of nodes receive hard-coded values (which means to scale this for x number of nodes, they will have to be refactored to check a current node for connection against all possible nodes)
 * The connector between nodes does not automatically update its position if the nodes change their position (it needs to be clicked to update it)

 ## Package & Deployment
 A Dockerfile has been created and added to the repo.
 This can be used to create a docker image.

-* Navigate to the `pipeline-designer` folder if you haven't already (`cd pipeline-designer`)
-* Run `docker build -t pipeline-designer .`.
+* In the root folder (`/`), run `docker build -t nodes-playground .`.
 This would create the image
-* Run `docker run -d -p 3000:3000 pipeline-designer` to run the image in a container
+* Run `docker run -d -p 3000:3000 nodes-playground` to run the image in a container

 Once this image has been created - this means that the application has been packaged.
 So, this image can then be shared / pushed to a shared repository.